-The Phiaton 900 Legacy also switch between devices seamlessly, which was another reason these rarely left my head throughout the day.
-I could listen to music while working, and then easily switch over to my iPad to watch a YouTube documentary over lunch without ever needing to re-pair the headphones.
-The combination of the Bluetooth multipoint support, intuitive controls, and comfortable build removed basically all of the friction that I normally experience when testing headphones.
-These are as close to “plug and play” as you can get, and I haven’t even gotten to the noise cancelling yet.
+The Phiaton 900 Legacy also switches between devices seamlessly.
+It’s easy to listen to music and then switch over to another device to watch YouTube.
+The combination of the Bluetooth multipoint support, intuitive controls, and comfortable build removed basically all of the friction I normally experience when testing headphones.
+This headset is as close to “plug and play” as you can get, and I haven’t gotten to the noise cancelling yet.